spacelift-io/user-documentation/docs/concepts/run/README.md

 ## Run prioritization

+Runs have different priorities based on their type.

+The highest priority is assigned to blocking runs (tracked runs, destroy runs, and tasks), followed by proposed runs, and then drift detection runs.
+Runs of the same type are processed in the order they were created, oldest first.

-You can change the priority of a run while it's in a [non-terminal state](#common-run-states) if a private worker pool is processing the run.
+You can manually change the priority of a run while it's in a [non-terminal state](#common-run-states) if a private worker pool is processing the run.
 We will process prioritized runs before runs from other stacks.
 However, a stack's standard order of run types (tasks, tracked, and proposed runs) execution will still be respected.

 The priority of a run can be changed from the run's view and in the worker pool queue view.